 The primary reason is the potential for Zio by iRhythm to support the NHS in the diagnosis and treatment of arrhythmias more efficiently and effectively than the current standard of care.
 Around 1m people in the UK have Atrial Fibrillation (AF), one of the most common types of arrhythmia which increases the risk of having a stroke.
 It is predicted that half a million people have undiagnosed AF.

 Zio is already supporting many patients and clinicians globally in achieving an accurate and timely diagnosis.
-Through the Zio service, cardiac monitoring utilising AI has the potential to improve many inefficiencies in diagnosing arrhythmias.
+Through the Zio service, cardiac monitoring has the potential to improve many inefficiencies in diagnosing arrhythmias.
 Zio is a proven technology with over 30 peer reviewed publications, this award means that Zio can be evaluated for larger scale adoption, giving the potential to benefit many more patients across the NHS

 The award is given to technologies who are perceived to be in the best position to meet the aims set out in the NHS Long Term Plan, which of those aims do iRhythm meet?